High-level overview of changes in the .NET Core tools

 With the move to the new project system, the previous diagram changes:

 The main difference is that the CLI is not the foundational layer anymore; this role is now filled by the "shared SDK component".
-This shared SDK component is a set of targets and associated tasks that are responsible for compiling your code, publishing it, packing NuGet packages etc. The SDK itself is open-source and is available on GitHub on the SDK repo.
+This shared SDK component is a set of targets and associated tasks that are responsible for compiling code, publishing it, packing NuGet packages, and so on.
+The .NET Core SDK is open-source and is available on GitHub on the SDK repo.

 Execute; it also allows users to write their own tasks using managed code and define targets to execute those tasks.
 For more information, see MSBuild tasks.

 All the toolsets now consume the shared SDK component and its targets, CLI included.
-For example, the next version of Visual Studio will not call into
+For example, Visual Studio 2019 doesn't call into the

-dotnet restore command to restore dependencies for .NET Core projects, it will use the "Restore" target directly.
+dotnet restore command to restore dependencies for .NET Core projects.
+Instead, it uses the "Restore" target directly.
 Since these are MSBuild targets, you can also use raw MSBuild to execute them using the dotnet msbuild command.

-From an usage perspective, it doesn't change the way you use the CLI.
-The CLI still has the core commands that exist in Preview 2 release:
+From a usage perspective, it doesn't change the way you use the CLI.
+The CLI still has the core commands that existed in the .NET Core 1.0 Preview 2 release:

-These commands still do what you expect them to do (new up a project, build it, publish it, pack it and so on).
-Majority of the options are not changed, and are still there, and you can consult either the commands' help screens (using
+These commands still do what you expect them to do (new up a project, build it, publish it, pack it, and so on).
+You can consult either the command's help screen (using

-dotnet <command> --help) or documentation on this site to get familiar with any changes.
+dotnet <command> --help) or documentation on this site to get familiar with their behavior.

-From an execution perspective, the CLI commands will take their parameters and construct a call to "raw" MSBuild that will set the needed properties and run the desired target.
+From an execution perspective, the CLI commands take their parameters and construct a call to "raw" MSBuild that sets the needed properties and runs the desired target.
 To better illustrate this, consider the following command:

 dotnet publish -o pub -c Release